karyontech/karyon/p2p/README.md

-# karyon p2p
+# Karyon p2p

-karyon p2p serves as the foundational stack for the Karyon library.
+Karyon p2p serves as the foundational stack for the Karyon library.
 It offers a lightweight, extensible, and customizable peer-to-peer (p2p) network stack that seamlessly integrates with any p2p project.